Organisation of the Faculty of Communication, Culture and Society

 Graduate Studies Committee

 The Graduate Studies Committee prepares the decisions related to the doctoral schools.
 It is formed by the representatitves of the Faculty institutes and is chaired by the PhD Programme Coordinator.
-The current PhD Programme Coordinator is Prof. Suzanne Suggs.
+The current PhD Programme Coordinator is Prof. Colin Porlezza.

 Institutes